-Scott had been the commanding general of the US Army since 1841.
+At the beginning of the War the Army's General-in-Chief was the aging, obese and sick Winfield Scott (1786 - 1866).
+A hero of the Mexican War and many of the other 19th Century campaigns, Scott had been the commanding general of the US Army since 1841.
 He was a remarkable strategist, an unusually capable diplomat for an army officer and a gifted tactician and in October 1860, was advocating to the Government, albeit unsuccessfully, the need for preparedness for war.
-Scott recognised the need for an 'intelligence' capability (or, what he called a 'secret service') as war became an inevitability but had a major problem in progressing the initiative as he had surrounded himself with Southern officers and officers with Southern sympathies.15 It was necessary, therefore, for Scott to go to quite extraordinary lengths in setting up and maintaining his 'secret service' to keep its operations secret from the officers closest to him.
+Scott recognised the need for an 'intelligence' capability (or, what he called a 'secret service') as war became an inevitability but had a major problem in progressing the initiative as he had surrounded himself with Southern officers and officers with Southern sympathies.14 It was necessary, therefore, for Scott to go to quite extraordinary lengths in setting up and maintaining his 'secret service' to keep its operations secret from the officers closest to him.